patrick-selin/hello-serverless/README.md

-# Welcome to your CDK TypeScript project

-This is a blank project for CDK development with TypeScript.

-The `cdk.json` file tells the CDK Toolkit how to execute your app.
+# Serverless TODO App with Go, AWS Lambda, and CDK (TypeScript)

+This is a world simplest and unsafest serverless TODO application built with **Go** for the backend logic, deployed on **AWS Lambda**, and exposed through an **API Gateway (REST API)**.
+The infrastructure is provisioned using **AWS CDK (TypeScript)**.

-## Useful commands
+## Overview

-* `npm run build`   compile typescript to js
-* `npm run watch`   watch for changes and compile
-* `npm run test`    perform the jest unit tests
-* `npx cdk deploy`  deploy this stack to your default AWS account/region
-* `npx cdk diff`    compare deployed stack with current state
-* `npx cdk synth`   emits the synthesized CloudFormation template
+This project demonstrates how to:
+- Build a serverless REST API with **GoLang**.
+- Deploy a **Go Lambda function** on AWS.
+- Expose the Lambda through **API Gateway** endpoints:
+  - `GET /todos`: Retrieve a list of todos.
+  - `POST /todos`: Create a new todo with a randomly generated number.
+- Provision and manage all infrastructure using **AWS CDK (TypeScript)**.

+## How It Works

+- `GET /todos`: Returns a hardcoded list of todos.
+- `POST /todos`: Accepts a JSON body to create a new todo with a randomly generated number.

-NOTES:
+## NOTES:

-Create Go binary: GOOS=linux GOARCH=amd64 CGO_ENABLED=0 go build -o bootstrap main.go
+Create Go binary:
+- GOOS=linux GOARCH=amd64 CGO_ENABLED=0 go build -o bootstrap main.go
-Set the Lambda Runtime settings -> handler: bootstrap
+Set the Lambda Runtime settings -> handler:
+- bootstrap